revaturelabs/interviewquestions/Java/Java Basics/Access Modifiers.md

     <summary><b> Show Answer </b></summary>
 <blockquote>

-- We can't use protected variable outside the class.
+We can't use protected variable outside the class.
 If we want to access the variable outside the class, we have to use public method such as getter method from the class.

 </details>
 </blockquote>

 ---

-10.Predict the output
+10.Predict the output.
 ``` java
 package com.example.model;